-Moving somewhere new can be daunting; spending time-out with other new arrivals who have shared your experience can really help you to settle in.
-If you want to meet up with your fellow nationals in the city, both Meetup and InterNations run groups that can make that happen.
-Or try one of Dublin’s many thriving groups for ex-pats from different countries: these include associations for private individuals – like Oi (Brasil) and
+How to meet people in Dublin Moving somewhere new can be daunting.
+But spending time with other new arrivals who have shared your experience can really help you to settle in.
+There are also plenty of ways to make friends with local Dubs.
+Here are some tips to help you meet new people in Dublin.
+Seeking out other expats If you want to meet up with your fellow nationals in the city, both Meetup and InterNations run groups that can make that happen.
+There’s already some meetups fo

 Living in Dublin comes with so many benefits, it’s no surprise that so many people are choosing to call the city home.
 In fact, at least 17% of the population hails from abroad.
 So you should settle into this diverse city no matter where you’re from.

 Dublin is considered one of the friendliest in the world, so newcomers are likely to receive a warm welcome.
 But, if you’re missing home, it won’t be difficult to find food, festivals and friends from your own country either.

 Back in 2016, during the last census, people from Poland, Romania, the UK, Brazil, Italy, Spain, France and Lithuania accounted for around half the non-Irish in Dublin city.
 But more and more people from across North America, Asia, Africa and the Middle East are moving here now too.

 Not only is immigration to Dublin diverse in terms of nationalities, but also in terms of age and skillsets.
 For example, according to the Indian Embassy in Dublin, 45,000 people of Indian origin live in Ireland.
 Most of them work in healthcare, IT and engineering.
 They often take part in the skilled worker immigration process, which allows them to bring their families to Ireland too.